 Make Willow Water – DIY Rooting Hormone

-Here’s how to make your own DIY rooting hormone to use for propagating cuttings from shrubs!
+Here’s how to make rooting hormone to use for propagating cuttings from shrubs!
 And….it’s all about the willows!

 If you have willows growing anywhere near you and you can take some cuttings from new willow shoots you can use this powerful plant to supercharge your new (or established) plants!

-Whether you have upright willows or a weeping willow water can be made from either type.
+Whether you have upright willows or a weeping willow, willow tree rooting hormone can be made from either type.

 Willows, from the genus Willow Salix, can grow in a weeping form but also more upright.
-They are often naturally found growing near lakes and rivers, because willows really do love the water.
+Not to be confused with the American water-willow flower, these trees are often naturally found growing near lakes and rivers, because willows really do love the water.